This pen is so eco-friendly, you can eat the ink

 The Scribit compostable marker, developed for tech company Scribit (which developed a drawing robot in 2019), is completely eco-friendly.
 The refillable barrel is made in a few different colors based on the material: either responsibly farmed wood; recycled, anodized aluminum; or biodegradable PHB plastic (the least appealing of the three, as it could still leave microplastics behind).
 The team tested dozens of different materials to solve for functional necessities like an oxygen barrier, which prevents ink from drying out in the barrel, before landing on these final components, according to Carlo Ratti, founding partner of CRA and a professor at MIT.

 The nib and ink cartridges are made of natural fibers.
-The ink, which will be available in eight colors, is water-based and made of non-toxic organic pigment—certified edible, even.
+The ink, which will be available in eight colors, is water-based and made of nontoxic organic pigment—certified edible, even.
 (Not that you should go around eating it; it just means you won’t get sick.)

 The pen is currently under development and doesn’t yet have a wide release date, as they’re still exploring ways to scale the product, according to Ratti.
 And while a price hasn’t been finalized, Ratti says they want to sell the refillable cartridge at the same price point of other pens.
 For all the talk about a circular economy in the design space, one of the industry’s most basic tools—the humble pen—has long been overlooked.
 This redesign is one step toward fixing that.